-The Disaster Risk Management Knowledge Centre (DRMKC) is the European Commission point of reference in strengthening the interface between science and policy.
+The Disaster Risk Management Knowledge Centre (DRMKC) is the EC point of reference in strengthening the interface between science and policy.
 It responds to the Sendai call on existing networks and science organizations to facilitate the use of scientific findings, improved research and technology.
-The DRMKC provides a coherent interface between science and policy by contributing research on hazard modelling, forecasting and early warning systems, crisis management technology, critical infrastructure protection, risk standard setting (for example, Eurocodes, disaster loss and damage data, lessons learnt), and risk assessment methodologies, often based on research networks within EU member states.
+The DRMKC provides a coherent interface between science and policy by contributing research on hazard modeling, forecasting and early warning systems, crisis management technology, critical infrastructure protection, risk standard setting (for example,

-19 The 28 EU J Member i States and I celand, Mo ntenegro, l Norway, Serbia, th ne Former Yugoslav Republic of Macedoni ia and Turkey
+The 28 EU Member States and Iceland, Montenegro, Norway, Serbia, the former Yugoslav Republic of Macedonia, and Turkey.